-Figure 12: Base AFC -Widows Creek to Sequoyah 500 kV (TVA)
+Figure 12: Base AFC - Trimble County to Clifty Creek 345 kV (TVA)

-Figure 12 shows the Widows Creek to Sequoya 500 kV (TVA) flowgate.
-The contingent element for this flowgate is the Brown's Ferry to Maury TN 500 kV line.
-The flowgate was the cause of twenty-nine TSR refusals which were almost all single hourly service on the SOCO to PJM path.
+Figure 12 shows the Trimble Counto to Clifty Creek 345 kV line(TVA) flowgate.
+This flowgate has the Rockport to Jefferson 765 kV line as its contingent element, and was the cause of six daily and hourly refusals, mainly on the SOCO to PJM path.

-The rating on this flowgate was MW until June 1, when it drops to MW.
+The rating on this flowgate was MW.